-In order to start the formal grievance process against sexual harassment, a formal complaint must be filed with, or initiated by, the Title IX Coordinator, and alleges "sexual harassment" against a respondent and requests that the University investigate the conduct.
+In order to start the formal grievance process against sexual harassment under Title IX, a formal complaint must be filed with, or initiated by, the Title IX Coordinator, and alleges "sexual harassment" against a respondent and requests that the University investigate the conduct.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the recipient with which the formal complaint is filed.
 A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail.
 A formal complaint may not be anonymous and must be shared with the Respondent.

-Sexual harassment means conduct on the basis of sex that satisfies one or more of the following:
+"Sexual harassment" is defined in the Prohibited Conduct section of the University's Title IX Policy but generally means conduct on the basis of sex that satisfies one or more of the following:

-- An employee's conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct; - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity; or - "Sexual assault"; "dating violence"; "domestic violence" or "stalking" in the University's Sex/Gender-Based Discrimination, Sexual Misconduct, and Title IX Sexual Harassment Policy.
+- An employee's conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity, or - "Sexual assault"; "dating violence"; "domestic violence" or "stalking" in the University's Sexual Misconduct and Title IX Sexual Harassment Policy

-Other non-Title IX prohibited conduct as defined in the Policy that does not rise to the level of sexual harassment will also be resolved under these procedures, minus the hearing.
+Sex-based conduct that does not rise to the level of "sexual harassment" may be treated as a potential conduct violation.
+In that case, allegations will be resolved under these procedures, minus the hearing.